tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 LGBT advocate groups fought hard to bring attention to the legally unsound gay panic defense that had been utilized.
 But people simply weren't interested.
 It had only been a few years since the supposedly liberal Clinton administration had banned gay men from serving in the military and banned same sex marriage federally to high approval ratings among the American public.
 In the late 1990s, there was far more sympathy for those who murdered queer people than there was for the queer people being murdered.
+A sad reality that was about to be shaken one night in Laramie, Wyoming.

 </james>
 <from></from>